 The canine teeth, also known as cuspids, are critical for biting and tearing food.
 They have some of the longest and strongest roots of any teeth.
 Canines are also essential to the development of your overall bite and the alignment of your other teeth.
 As a child grows, the permanent teeth erupt at different ages, and it is important to make sure there is enough space for the canines to grow in normally.

 Unfortunately, canines are more likely to become impacted than other teeth.
 Impacted teeth are trapped partially or entirely beneath the gums, typically because there isn’t enough space for the impacted tooth to grow.
 Impacted teeth have a higher risk of causing infection, and if not treated promptly, they can become stuck in the gums.
 Luckily, oral surgeons and orthodontists can help prevent and treat impacted teeth.
-If you experience an impacted tooth, Dr. Gregory McGee at Rio Grande Oral Surgery & Dental Implant Center is highly qualified to address the issue and assists local orthodontists throughout Albuquerque, NM, in guiding the tooth to its proper position.
+If you experience an impacted tooth, Dr. Gregory McGee and Dr. Drew Steel at Rio Grande Oral Surgery & Dental Implant Center are highly qualified to address the issue and assists local orthodontists throughout Albuquerque, NM, in guiding the tooth to its proper position.

 Why do teeth become impacted?

 Sometimes the reason that teeth become impacted is unclear, but usually one of the following reasons leads to the impaction:

 - Baby teeth not falling out in time

 - Lack of space or overcrowding

 - Extra teeth in the mouth

 Most of the time, impacted teeth can be detected and addressed early through an X-ray evaluation during a routine checkup with a general dentist.
 Once detected, an oral surgeon may be required to treat the issue efficiently and restore healthy growth.

 If identified early enough, routine dental or orthodontic work can address impacted teeth.
 When caught early on, braces or simple extractions can provide the necessary room for healthy growth.